jack-richards/bptf-autopricer/README.md

 #
 Now I'll highlight the different API routes you can make queries to, and what responses you can expect to receive.\
-Please note that both the Socket IO server and API run locally (localhost) on the ports defined in `config.json`.
+Please note that both the Socket IO server and API run locally (localhost) on the port defined in `config.json`.
 #

 ```plain text